A House of Dynamite: Production

+Accuracy

+The film's sets and its portrayal of the telecommunications that would ensue in the event of an urgent threat of imminent nuclear attack were commended as being accurate.
+However, its central premise was deemed unlikely by some experts, who contend that a nuclear attack would likely involve many missiles instead of a single missile, and that use of nuclear weapons is more likely to erupt from a more conventional conflict instead of "out of the blue", like the film depicts.
+It is also unlikely that leadership would be pressured to respond to a nuclear attack before the first strike arrives, instead relying on second strike capabilities.

+Experts were divided over the depiction of U.S. missile defenses.
+The film has drawn criticism from the U.S. Department of Defense and the subordinate agency which is responsible for the U.S. missile defense system, the Missile Defense Agency, for misstating the reliability of the Ground-Based Interceptor (GBI) system, which has an officially recorded success rate of 100% interception, versus 61% as stated in the film.
+Screenwriter Oppenheim responded that the 100% rate quoted was only for certain recent tests, while the overall success rate for the 20 tests conducted since the system was introduced in 1999, backed up by publicly available data, is 57%.
+Ted Postol of MIT, a critic of the Missile Defense Agency, praised the film's accuracy and stated that the 61% claim was artificially high.
+In a presentation with retired U.S. Army officer Daniel Davis, Postol broke down how the 61% figure was calculated, and claimed that the entire missile defense program is fraudulent.

 Release

 In June 2025, the film's title was revealed to be A House of Dynamite, with the film scheduled to be given a limited theatrical release in the United States sometime in October 2025 before streaming on Netflix on October 24.
 In August 2025, it was announced that the film would be released in select theaters in the United Kingdom on October 3, 2025, and globally on October 10.
+A House of Dynamite premiered in the main competition of the 82nd Venice International Film Festival on September 2, 2025.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 51 critics, indicating "generally favorable" reviews.

-Writing for RogerEbert.com, critic Glenn Kenny gave the film four out of four stars, writing that the film is a "tense, precise, extremely sobering thriller" and that Elba's role within it showcased the range of his acting abilities.
-Pete Hammond for Deadline Hollywood wrote that the film "might not fall into the horror movie genre, but it might as well because it is more frightening than any of them."
+Writing for RogerEbert.com, critic Glenn Kenny gave the film four out of four stars, writing that the film is a "tense, precise, extremely sobering thriller" and that Elba showcased the range of his acting abilities.
+Pete Hammond of Deadline Hollywood wrote that the film "might not fall into the horror movie genre, but it might as well because it is more frightening than any of them".

-Technical criticism

-The film has drawn criticism from the U.S. Department of Defense and the subordinate agency responsible for the U.S. missile defense system, the Missile Defense Agency, for misstating the reliability of the Ground Based Interceptor (GBI) system, which has an officially recorded success rate of 100% interception, versus 61% depicted in the film.
-Screenwriter Noah Oppenheim responded by saying that the 100% rate quoted was only for certain recent tests, while the overall success rate for the 20 tests conducted since the system was introduced in 1999, backed up by publicly available data, is 57%, slightly lower than that portrayed in the film.